Capital punishment in Lithuania

-Capital punishment in Lithuania was ruled unconstitutional and abolished for all crimes in 9 December 1998.
+Capital punishment in Lithuania was ruled unconstitutional and abolished for all crimes on 9 December 1998.
 Lithuania is a member of the Council of Europe and has signed and ratified Protocol 13 of the European Convention on Human Rights on complete abolition of death penalty.
 From March 1990 to December 1998, Lithuania executed seven people, all men.
 The last execution in the country occurred in July 1995, when Lithuanian mafia boss Boris Dekanidze was executed.